ga4gh/vrs/docs/source/appendices/future_plans.rst

 Planned Design Decisions
 @@@@@@@@@@@@@@@@@@@@@@@@

-The sections below are the planned trade-offs discussed and being considered as the planned :ref:`Design Decisions` for the :ref:`Planned Concepts`.
+The sections below are the planned trade-offs discussed and being considered as the planned :ref:`design decisions` for the :ref:`planned concepts <planned-concepts>`.

 .. _genotypes-represent-haplotypes-with-arbitrary-ploidy: